 Accompanying its release came the reissue of anti-anthem and fabled second single We Are All Prostitutes acknowledged by Fisher – alongside For How Much Longer Do We Tolerate Mass Murder? – as equally enduring and exhilarating, a single that discharged a form of ‘scouring, seesawing, seasick funk’ and represented ‘a pied piper’s exit from dominant reality, fired by a fissile compound of millenarian terror and militant jubilation.’
 The video, shot at the Electric Ballroom in November of 1979 when the single was originally released, was rediscovered by video maker Chris Reynolds.
 Initially thought lost and previously unseen, its remarkable restoration heralded a turbulent colour rush CCTV collage, providing a fitting representation of the band’s artful ferocity.

-With Honeymoon On Mars The Pop Group open another chapter at a time when their iconoclastic contention is needed now more than ever.
-It’s a record that finds the band unwaveringly incensed and resolute in their mutative sense of innovation, as Stewart elaborates: ‘it’s a stand against manufactured hate, a hypersonic journey into a dystopian future full of alien encounters and sci-fi lullabies’
+In October 2016 The Pop Group opened another chapter in an era when their iconoclastic contention is needed now more than ever.
+Honeymoon On Mars was a record that found the band unwaveringly incensed and resolute in their mutative sense of innovation, a work which Stewart intended as: ‘a stand against manufactured hate, a hypersonic journey into a dystopian future full of alien encounters and sci-fi lullabies’